umd-lib/wufoo-connector/README.md

 ## Apache Host Configuration

-If the server has Apache as its web server, using the Library website domain and SSL, then the following configuration is needed and added to the VirtualHost section in httpd.conf.
+If the server has Apache as its web server and use the Library website domain and SSL, then RewriteCond, \<Location\>, ProxyPass and ProxyPassReserve configuration are needed and added to the VirtualHost section in httpd.conf.

 ```
 For example: